AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (from the Latin connectio =

-objective values ??of the fields, independent of
+values of the fields, independent of

 the local geometric conditions and the coordinate system used.